Vishal-Singh-Heer/Vishal-Singh-Heer.github.io/README.md

 Following Etter's guidance, the key to effective technical writing is clear, readable content.
 Markdown streamlines content creation, allowing GitHub to enhance its visual appeal without complicated formatting.

 - **Task**: Within your new repository, proceed to "Add file" > "Create new file".
 Name this file `index.md`.
 This Markdown file will host your resume content.
-- **Detailed Instructions**:
+- **Detailed Steps**:
   1. Use Markdown to craft your resume within `index.md`.
 Employ headers, bullet points, and hyperlinks to organize your information and highlight key achievements.
   2. Once you have input your content, on the top right, Click green "Commit changes..." button, enter a commit message that summarizes your changes, and click "Commit changes" to save your resume.

 ### 3. Choosing a Theme with Jekyll

-A consistent and visually appealing presentation of content can significantly enhance readability and the overall user experience.
-Jekyll, integrated with GitHub Pages, provides a selection of themes that determine the aesthetic of your site.
+A visually consistent and appealing content layout greatly boosts readability and user interaction, aligning with Etter's principles that advocate for clear and accessible documentation.
+Through GitHub Pages and Jekyll, a range of themes are available to customize your site's appearance, embodying Etter's emphasis on user-friendly documentation practices.

 - **Task**: To select a theme for your resume page, you need to add a `_config.yml` file to your repository.
 This file is used to configure settings for your GitHub Pages site, including its theme.
 - **Detailed Instructions**: